We can’t (positively) change the future of divorce without understanding its past. So we set out to learn more about the history of divorce.

 Not My Fault!

-The no fault divorce ultimately revolutionized divorce for Americans.
+The no-fault divorce ultimately revolutionized divorce for Americans.
 With an increase in divorces, many states formed courts to specifically deal with divorce and other family law matters.
-This increased efficiency moved divorce case through the system relatively quickly and helped courts prioritize emergency matters.
+This increased efficiency moved divorce cases through the system relatively quickly and helped courts prioritize emergency matters.
 The stage was set for the next monumental change to the way we divorce.

 The DIY Divorce